myparcelnl/address-widget/README.md

 #### Using events

-Even though you can initialize the config using the methods below, you will probably need to update some information in the widget after it has been initialized.
+Even though you can initialize the config using the methods below, you will probably need to update some information in the widget after it has been initialized, or react to information from it.

+##### Configuration update event

 You can dispatch the `CONFIGURATION_UPDATE_EVENT` from your code whenever something in your application changes.
 This will update the widget with the new configuration.